GLYCAM-Web/GLYCAM_Delegator_Docker/README.md

 ### Examples

-Numerous sample inputs and configuration examples are available in the `examples` subdirectory.
+Numerous sample inputs and configurations are available in the `examples` subdirectory.

 ### Logs